facontidavide/CppStringPlayground/README.md

 # CppStringPlayground
 Header only tools related to C++ strings.
+I am developing this simple classes for myself but someone else might find them usefull.

 ##StringSSO
 Simple String implementation that us "small string optimization" to avoid memory allocation of strings with 23 characters